 Excerpt from ebook, Understanding Metadata: Create the Foundation for a Scalable Data Architecture, by Federico Castanedo and Scott Gidley.
-This article provides examples of metadata and why it is critical in today’s data environment.

 Modern data architectures promise the ability to enable access to more and different types of data to an increasing number of data consumers within an organization.
 Without proper governance, enabled by a strong foundation of metadata, these architectures often show initial promise, but ultimately fail to deliver.

 Let’s take logistics distribution as an analogy to explain metadata, and why it’s critical in managing the data in today’s business environment.
 When you are shipping one package to an international destination, you want to know where in the route the package is located in case something happens with the delivery.
 Logistic companies keep manifests to track the movement of packages and successful delivery along the shipping process.

 Metadata provides this same type of visibility into today’s data-rich environment.
 Data is moving into, out of, and within companies.
 Tracking data changes and detecting any process that causes problems when you are doing data analysis is hard if you don’t have information about the data and the data movement process.
 Today, even the change of a single column in a source table can impact hundreds of reports that use that data—making it extremely important to know beforehand which columns will be affected.

 Metadata is data about each dataset, like size, the schema of a database, format, last modified time, access control lists, usage, etc. The use of metadata enables the management of a scalable data lake platform and architecture, as well as data governance.
 Metadata is commonly stored in a central catalog to provide users with information on the available datasets.

 Metadata can be classified into three groups: